Glossary

 Lapping Scheme

 A form of payment fraud facilitated by inadequate separation of duties.
-An employee steals a payment, then diverts a second payment to cover up the theft of the first, then a third to cover the misapplication of the second, and so on, often continuing until the perpetrator is caught.
+An employee steals a payment, then diverts payment to cover up the theft of the first, then a third to cover the misapplication of the second, and so on, often continuing until the perpetrator is caught.

 Ledger